Shnatsel/wondermagick/BENCHMARKS.md

 Note that you could improve the performance of both of them using arcane compilation flags.
 We're not going to do that here.
 The point of this comparison is to show what kind of performance you might expect by simply installing a distribution package.

+All measurements were taken on commit `410ee2d1efdac501c7f7ca91bd68c04e5a1fc93b` on Rust 1.91.1 an AMD Zen 4 desktop CPU.
+Imagemagick version `8:6.9.11.60+dfsg-1.3ubuntu0.22.04.5` from the Ubuntu repositories was used as a point of reference.
+Imagemagick version `7.1.1.43+dfsg1-1` from Ubuntu 25.04 repositories was also measured, but the results are nearly identical to the older version, so they are omitted for brevity.

 ### Resizing JPEG

 Input file: <https://commons.wikimedia.org/wiki/File:Sun_over_Lake_Hawea,_New_Zealand.jpg>